To provide you with the best experience, cookies are used on this site. Find out more here.

 The 2026 edition of The Jane Austen Festival will take place from Friday 11 September to Sunday 20 September and is the largest and longest-running Jane Austen Festival in the world.

-The festival begins with the highly anticipated Regency Costumed Promenade, which fills the streets of Bath with over 500 people in Regency dress.
+The festival begins with the highly anticipated Regency Costumed Promenade on Saturday 12 September, which fills the streets of Bath with over 500 people in Regency dress.

 The 10-day festival includes a varied programme of events inspired by the timeless works of Jane Austen including: guided walks, costumed balls, theatrical performances, talks and more.